edgi-govdata-archiving/overview/gsoc/gsoc-ideas.md

 ## Submit a Proposal!

-If you are interested in being a [GSoC student](https://summerofcode.withgoogle.com/get-started/) with us, first read through our oganization profile, join the `#gsoc` channel in our slack, and tell us what you're interested in working on and a bit about your experience.
+If you are interested in being a [GSoC student](https://summerofcode.withgoogle.com/get-started/) with us, first read through our organization profile, join the `#gsoc` channel in our slack, and tell us what you're interested in working on and a bit about your experience.

 It's also great to hear if you've forked one of our codebases and set up a development environment.
 Done with that?
 How about running tests?
 Tell us how far you've gotten!

-Once your idea is more developed, please submit a PR to [`overview/gsoc`](https://github.com/edgi-govdata-archiving/overview/blob/master/gsoc) with the name `proposal-lastname.md` describing your proposal in detail based off of the [template](https://github.com/edgi-govdata-archiving/overview/blob/master/gsoc/gsoc-template.md) for proposals.
+Once your idea is more developed, please submit a PR to [`overview/gsoc`](https://github.com/edgi-govdata-archiving/overview/blob/master/gsoc) with the name `proposal-familyname-firstinitial.md` describing your proposal in detail based off of the [template](https://github.com/edgi-govdata-archiving/overview/blob/master/gsoc/gsoc-template.md) for proposals.
 Any questions on the process can go in `#gsoc`!

 # Potential Ideas